PREMIERES

 COMPOSERS-IN-RESIDENCE

 Each August the Festival invites several living composers to Staunton for a residency, involving chances to interact and discuss their music with the public, as well as featuring their music on numerous concerts.
-Recent composers-in-residence have included prominent European artists (Moritz Eggert, Stefan Heucke, Willem Jeths), and many American masters have been spotlighted in Staunton in past seasons (Allan Blank, Susan Botti, John Hilliard, Gabriela Lena Frank, John Yannelli, Chester Biscardi).
+Recent composers-in-residence have included prominent European artists (Anders Hillborg, Moritz Eggert, Stefan Heucke, Willem Jeths), and many American masters have been spotlighted in Staunton in past seasons (Allan Blank, Susan Botti, Gabriela Lena Frank, Zhou Long and Chen Yi).
 In addition, Festival programs are often graced by the best new works from Virginia composers, including Judith Shatin, Matthew Burtner, Eric Guinivan, and Casey Cangelosi.

 ZACHARY WADSWORTH